adamdjbrett/fv8f/README.md

 ### Change Log:

 March 13,2025
++ Finish Import all data
++ Implement Pagefind
++ Implement Widget Museum Select Motors
++ Implement Widget Show All Post for museum select motors
++ Add new Museum Select Motors list and detail page - with per sub such 1930s , 1940s
 + Fix Navbar for support - change from `donate` to be `support` menu + fecth all data from collections
 + Update navbar metadata integration with new fix nav support menu
 + Change About Design